-It is unlikely that the prisoners in this Soviet prison ever imagined that the quarry they were forced to work in would someday become a beautiful diving spot.
+It’s unlikely that those interred in this Soviet prison ever imagined that the quarry they were forced to work in would someday become a beautiful diving spot.
 But it’s a weird world, and time is long.

-Today, some of the former prison can still be seen on land, and some sticking out from the crystal clear lake waters.
-The spot has become a prime location for divers and adventurous beach goers, who come for the sunken ruins beneath the waves.
+Today, some of the former prison can still be seen on land, as parts of the structure stick out from the crystal clear lake waters.
+The spot has become a prime location for divers and adventurous beachgoers who come for the sunken ruins beneath the waves.